Cloud to cloud matching

 6. Solve fluctuating corrections using a smooth curve.

-7. Apply correction to MLS data.
+7. Apply correction to point cloud data.

 You may write a new copy of the data set.